Claude Jones

 Claude Jones (February 11, 1901 – January 17, 1962) was an American jazz trombonist.

 Biography

-Born in Boley, Oklahoma, United States, Jones began playing trombone at the age of 13, and studied at Wilberforce College before dropping out in 1922 to join the Synco Jazz Band.
+Born in Boley, Oklahoma, United States, Jones began playing trombone at the age of 13, and studied at Wilberforce University before dropping out in 1922 to join the Synco Jazz Band.
 This group eventually evolved into McKinney's Cotton Pickers, where he would play intermittently until 1929.